cieranmorris/Weather-Analysis-Web-Visualization/README.md

 ## Background Information

-For this homework we'll be creating a visualization dashboard website using visualizations we've created in a past assignment.
-Specifically, we'll be plotting [weather data](Resources/cities.csv).
+For this project I created a visualization dashboard website using visualizations I've created in a previous project (**Geographical Weather Analysis**).
+The initial CSV for this project encompasses [weather data](Resources/cities.csv) factors such as maximum temperature, humidity, cloudiness, and wind speed.

-In building this dashboard, we'll create individual pages for each plot and a means by which we can navigate between them.
-These pages will contain the visualizations and their corresponding explanations.
-We'll also have a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.
+In building this dashboard, I created individual pages for each plot and a dropdown menu to navigate between them.
+Each page contains the visualizations and their corresponding explanations trends within the data.
+I developed an intiial landing page which displays all of the plots for an overview comparison, and another page where we can view the data used to build them in a table format.

 ### Website Requirements